Reiryoku-Technologies/Mida-Documentation/src/documentation/trading/deals.md

 # Deals
+Deals are represented by the `MidaBrokerDeal` class.
-Deals are the result of an order execution: a deal represents the transaction performed to finalize an order.
-An order can be executed either in its entirety or parts with one or severe deals.
+A deal is the result of an order execution and represents the transaction occurred to execute an order.
+An order can be executed entirely or partially with one or severe deals.

 ## Opening deals
 A opening deal represents the transfer of an asset into the account, opening deals